 The fair value of the contingent milestone liability was estimated using the Monte Carlo simulation method for the calculation of the potential payment and the Geometric Brownian Motion forecasting model to estimate the underlying revenue.
 Market based inputs and other level 3 inputs were used to forecast future revenue.
 The key inputs used included a risk-free rate of 2.95%, dividend yield of 0%, volatility of 65%, period of 15 years and credit risk of 12%.

-The Company incurred acquisition-related costs of approximately \$0.2 million for the three months ended June 30, 2022.
+The Company incurred acquisition-related costs of approximately \$0.2 million and \$0.4 million for the three and nine months ended September 30, 2022, respectively.

 Supplemental Pro Forma Information (unaudited)